-

 Kenda Creasy Dean

 Kenda Creasy Dean comes to Ministry Incubators after 30 years of doing ministry that wasn’t in a job description.
-An ordained United Methodist minister, she teaches practical theology, youth ministry, education and formation, and social innovation at Princeton Theological Seminary, where she directs The Zoe Project, a Lilly Endowment initiative on congregational innovation with young adults.
-She has extensive experience in new ministry development, grant-writing, and nonprofit ministry, especially with young people.
+An ordained United Methodist minister, she teaches practical theology, youth ministry, education and formation, and social innovation at Princeton Theological Seminary, where she works closely with PTS’s Institute for Youth Ministry and the Farminary and directs the Ministry Collaboratory, a Lilly Endowment initiative at Princeton on congregational innovation with young adults.
+She has extensive experience in new ministry development, grant writing, and nonprofit ministry, especially with young people.

 Mark DeVries

-Mark graduated summa cum laude from Baylor University in Waco, Texas with a B.A. in English and Greek in 1980, and from Princeton Theological Seminary in 1986 with a senior concentration in Youth Evangelism.
+Mark graduated from Baylor University in Waco, Texas, with a B.A. in English and Greek in 1980, and from Princeton Theological Seminary in 1986 with a senior concentration in youth evangelism.

-Mark and Susan have been married since 1979 and make their home in Nashville, TN.
-They have three grown children: Adam, Debbie, and Leigh, and four grandchildren: Parish, Nealy, Liam, and Jack.
+Mark and Susan have been married since 1979 and make their home in Nashville.
+They have three grown children, Adam, Debbie, and Leigh, and four grandchildren, Parish, Nealy, Liam, and Jack.

 Contact Mark here.